GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/alloy-db/README.md

-# AlloyDb set up
+# Process to set up AlloyDB

-This set up script helps you load the flipkart product catalog to the alloyDB database.
-Also it creates separate columns to store the embeddings( text and image) in the same database as well.
+This kubernetes job helps you load the flipkart product catalog to the alloyDB database.Also it creates separate columns to store the embeddings(text and image) in the same database as well.

 ## Prerequisites

 - Use the existing  [playground AI/ML platform](/platforms/gke-aiml/playground/README.md).
 If you are using a different environment the scripts and manifest will need to be modified for that environment.

 - AlloyDB instance has been created as part of the ML playground deployment.
+- Multimodal embedding model has been deployed as per instructions

 Steps :